sonic-net/sonic-swss/doc/hft-local-storage.md

 ## Diagnostics And Shutdown

-Root-level `loss.json` is an eventual diagnostic, replaced through `.loss.json.partial`, file fsync, rename, and root-directory fsync.
-Its fields are `format_version`, `dropped_input_messages`, and `dropped_shards`.
-`dropped_input_messages` counts dropped channel messages (flat batches), **not exact lost records or samples**.
-The count accumulates from shared status and the previous diagnostic across restarts. `dropped_shards` is zero because there is no secondary shard queue, not because capture is lossless.

-A full input queue records one message drop.
-A disconnected receiver records a drop and marks storage failed.
-Later attempts after failure/shutdown are skipped and are not all counted.
-Drops are observed asynchronously and do not identify exact sequence positions or source-time loss intervals.
-UDP/decode losses and interrupted RAM-only data are not accounted for here.
-Failure/kill can prevent the latest count reaching disk.
-Missing diagnostics, zero drops, and contiguous sequences are not evidence of complete capture.
-Diagnostic write failure also stops local storage; it is not retried indefinitely.

-With all senders closed and healthy I/O, the actor drains accepted input, flushes its final block, finalizes the stream, and writes diagnostics.
-SIGINT/SIGTERM supervision stops critical actors, closing IPFIX's sender.
-Main waits up to 10 seconds, requests storage shutdown on timeout, and allows one additional second before exiting without waiting indefinitely on filesystem I/O. A stop request is checked between records and can leave queued records unprocessed.
+Startup, publication, failure, and shutdown are logged.
+Current status tracks failure and shutdown only; there are no local input-drop counters or newly written loss sidecars.
+Historical diagnostics are not evidence about v5 capture.
+Backpressure avoids dropping a batch merely because the local queue is full, but does not account for upstream Netlink/socket or decode losses, interrupted RAM-only data, or records left unwritten after storage failure.

+SIGINT/SIGTERM supervision aborts critical actors and requests storage shutdown.
+On observing the request, the storage loop calls `receiver.close()` to reject new sends and wake blocked producers, then keeps receiving buffered accepted messages until `recv()` returns `None`.
+With healthy I/O it flushes the final block and finalizes the stream.
+Closing all senders also allows this normal drain.
+A shutdown request does not intentionally discard buffered messages.

+Main waits for the storage worker within a **ten-second timeout**, then exits rather than waiting indefinitely on blocking filesystem I/O. Closure is observed between processing steps, not by interrupting an in-progress write.
+Drain/finalization can fail or exceed that timeout; neither accepted input nor complete capture is guaranteed on disk errors or forced exit.
 This is not a drain of all pending Netlink input or other sinks.
-Forced exit leaves surviving partial files for **reader-side** inspection, not writer startup repair.
+Surviving partial files are for **reader-side** inspection, not writer startup repair.

 ## Verification Scope